Billionaire Profile

 In-Depth Profile

-Joseph Steven Lacob was born on January 10, 1956, in New Bedford, Massachusetts.
-He grew up in a Jewish family and later relocated to Anaheim, California.
-As a youth, Lacob sold peanuts at the Anaheim Stadium to support his college tuition.
-He earned a Bachelor's degree in Biological Sciences from the University of California, Irvine, a Master's in Public Health (Epidemiology) from UCLA, and an MBA from Stanford Graduate School of Business.
+Joe Lacob was born on January 10, 1956, in New Bedford, Massachusetts.
+His family later relocated to Anaheim, California.
+He attended the University of California, Irvine, earning a bachelor's degree in biological sciences in 1978.
+Lacob furthered his education by obtaining a master's degree in public health (epidemiology) from UCLA and an MBA from the Stanford Graduate School of Business.

 Rise to Success